WhatMeWorry/Delivery/misc_notes/VisualStudioCodeNotes.md

-To Pull the Remote Repository to you local repo on your desktop, click on the Repo name in the left pane and then click on the Synchronize changes icon in the bottom left of the window.
-It is a two white circular arrows on a field of blue.
+To Pull the Remote Repository to you local repo on your desktop, click on the Fork icon, to make the three dots . . . icon appear at the top of the Explorer.
+Then click on the three dots . . . and select "Pull: